gruenloht-ds/makelore/embeddings/readme.md

 - `model_path`: Path to a pre-trained model or to save a trained model.
 - `window`: Context window size (number of previous tokens to consider).
 - `--seed SEED`: Random seed for reproducibility.
 Make sure to use the same seed for train/test split if loading in a previously trained model.
+- `--hidden-size HIDDEN_SIZE`: Size of the hidden layer in the neural network.
+- `--emb-size EMB_SIZE`: Size of the embeddings in the neural network.

 **Arguments for Sampling:**
 - `--sample-only`: Use this flag to generate names without training.